 Master Lab Program

-- Colloquium - students present progress/results and submit a brief write-up
+- Master Lab colloquium - students present progress and submit a research poster and brief write-up (mid-late March)

 Students who complete the Master Lab program will be able to: